-TNSA has completed many upgrades to its treatment facility over the past ten years.
-Most notable are: 1) Replacement of trickling filter media, from stone to cross flow plastic, 2) Upgrading the aeration system and cleaning the aerated stabilization pond; and 3) installation of a "state of the Art" biological-filtration-oxygenated-reactor (BIOFOR) system.
+the Authority has completed many upgrades to its treatment facility over the past ten years.
+Most notable are: 1) Replacement of trickling filter media, from stone to cross flow plastic, 2) Upgrading the aeration system and cleaning the aerated stabilization pond; and 3) installation of a "state of the art" biological-filtration-oxygenated-reactor (BIOFOR) system.